-DB2 High Availability features
+DB2 High Availability

 High availability is about ensuring that a database system or other critical server functions remain operational both during planned or unplanned outages, such as maintenance operations, or hardware or network failures.
 Reduced database down-time enables you to meet strict Service Level Agreements (SLAs) with no loss of data during infrastructure failures.